Shoaib7897/Identifying-Gender-bias-in-text/README.md

 NLTK is a leading platform for building Python programs to work with human language data.
 It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.

 Results:
-man is to doctor as woman is to
+The results detected as man is to doctor a women is associated with the following biases man is to doctor as woman is to
 [('nurse', 0.7757077813148499), ('physician', 0.7128061056137085), ('doctors', 0.6793617606163025)]
 model.suggestions(["nurse"],"female")